 How did you start blogging?

+What did you do at Google?
 I did branding and events for Google’s tech talent outreach.
 I loved my job and my time at Google.
 Getting to work for the best company in the world for five years will always be a special part of my life.
-I wrote a post all about my decision to quit my dream job at Google here.
+I wrote a post all about my decision to quit my job at Google here.

+How did you manage to work full-time and run your blog for 6.5 years?
 It really came down to working my ass off and prioritizing the blog during my free time (while making sure to carve out time for friends, family, and Omied), and being super disciplined about it.
 Taking care of your mind and body so you can function at your best is super important too.
-I wrote a whole post about how I worked full time and blogged, along with all the tips and tools I could think of.
+I wrote a whole post about how I worked full time and blogged which you can read here, along with all the tips and tools I could think of.

+Who takes your photographs?
 My wonderful husband Omied takes my blog photos, unless otherwise noted in a post.
 His photography has grown leaps and bounds since I started this blog in 2012.
 His skills have gotten so good that we’ve started a photography business together, Arvin Studios.
 He gets hired by product companies and for events in the Bay Area, and occasionally I get to style his shoots too!
 We absolutely love working together and I think it’s such a dream that we get to support each other in our creative endeavors.